karlkfi/kpt-config-sync/docs/gcp_user_guide.md

 ### Before you begin

+#### Set up GCP resources hierarchy

+Organization, Folders, and Projects resources represent the hierarchy in an organization.
+Refer to [Quickstarts][6] or more detailed [How-to Guides][7] to create these resources and configure their IAM policies.

+#### Activate API for each project

 All the operations below require that the Kubernetes Policy API is activated.
-You can do so by running the following command in each Project you intend to work in:
+You can do so by running the following command in each Project containing a Managed Namespace:

 ```console
 $ gcloud services enable kubernetespolicy.googleapis.com
 ```

+#### Update gcloud components

 Kubernetes Policy Management APIs are in alpha and you must install gcloud alpha components to use them.
 You can do so by running these commands: